Hotel Magma: History

 In 1902, Canadian John McPherson came to Superior from nearby Globe to make his fortune in the booming mining town.
 He purchased four lots in Block 12 in 1912, and began to build the Magma Hotel, using reinforced concrete, one of its earliest uses for a commercial building in Arizona.
 McPherson got the idea to use concrete from its use to rebuild the town of Ray, Arizona after a devastating fire.
 At the time, the vast majority of structures in Superior were made of wood; the hotel was the first concrete building in town, although others were constructed throughout the Superior's building boom, which lasted until 1917.

-In 1917, an integrated Delco Light system was installed in the hotel, the first in Superior, consisting of a gas-powered electric generator and mulltiple batteries.
+In 1917, an integrated Delco Light system was installed in the hotel, the first in Superior, consisting of a gas-powered electric generator and multiple batteries.
 It had the capacity of operating 47-62 lights, depending on the system.

 The 1923 brick addition was constructed with bricks made locally in the Superior area; the contractor was John Davey, a prominent local architect and builder.
 At the time of its construction, the 1923 addition was seen as one of the finest examples of Davey's work.
 The 1912 and 1923 buildings have a concrete foundation, while the 1916 adobe addition sat on wood blocks and jacks which sat on bare earth.

 One of the building's primary interior features is a grand staircase from the lobby to the second floor.
 The hotel was utilized as both a boarding house and a hotel, it later offered professional offices to attorneys, realtors, and insurance agents.
 The building had a restaurant, the Magma Cafe, which in 1918 was leased by O. C. Hing, a drug store in the East Wing. and a barbershow.
 In the 1920s, a screened-in sleeping porch for men was added, used seasonally by miners in the boom town, and a phone booth was installed in the lobby.
 The hotel was also a stop on the Greyhound Bus Phoenix–Ray–Superior Stage Line.